GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareInput.md

 ### pirInhibit

 **[timespan]** The amount of time the input’s physical input, when in PIR mode, must be reset before the input state will change to reset.
+Only used when `InputOperationType` is set to `PirDetector`

 ### pirFault

 **[timespan]** The maximum amount of time the input’s physical input, when in PIR mode, can stay active before the input is placed in the *Fault* state.
+Only used when `InputOperationType` is set to `PirDetector`

 ## States